 If we use the replica 2 volume, it is not possible to prevent split-brain without losing availability.

 Ways to deal with split brain:

 In glusterfs there are ways to resolve split brain.
-You can see the detailed description of automatically resolving split-brain here and manual resolution here.
-Moreover, there are ways which can reduce the chances of ending up in split-brain situations.
+You can see the detailed description of how to resolve a split-brain here.
+Moreover, there are ways to reduce the chances of ending up in split-brain situations.
 They are: 1.
 Replica 3 volume 2.
 Arbiter volume

 Both of these uses the client-quorum option of glusterfs to avoid the split-brain situations.

 This is a feature implemented in Automatic File Replication (AFR here on) module, to prevent split-brains in the I/O path for replicate/distributed-replicate volumes.
 By default, if the client-quorum is not met for a particular replica subvol, it becomes read-only.
 The other subvols (in a dist-rep volume) will still have R/W access.
 Here you can see more details about client-quorum.